 Review Quality Rating: 10 (strong)

-OBJECTIVES: To assess the effects of non-nutritive sweeteners in people with diabetes mellitus.
+OBJECTIVES: To assess the effectiveness of culturally appropriate health education for people in ethnic minority groups with type 2 diabetes mellitus.

 SEARCH STRATEGY: A systematic literature search was performed of the following databases: The Cochrane Library, MEDLINE, EMBASE, PsycINFO, the Education Resources Information Center (ERIC) and Google Scholar, as well as reference lists of identified articles.
 The date of the last search was July 2013 for The Cochrane Library and September 2013 for all other databases.
 We contacted authors in the field and handsearched commonly encountered journals as well.

 SELECTION CRITERIA: We selected randomised controlled trials (RCTs) of culturally appropriate health education for people over 16 years of age with type 2 diabetes mellitus from named ethnic minority groups residing in upper-middle-income or high-income countries.

 DATA COLLECTION AND ANALYSIS: Two review authors independently assessed trial quality and extracted data.
 When disagreements arose regarding selection of papers for inclusion, two additional review authors were consulted for discussion.
 We contacted study authors to ask for additional information when data appeared to be missing or needed clarification.